-Unity: The Acts 4 church is of one heart and mind, just as Jesus prayed that we would be one (John 17:21).
+The Acts 4 church is of one heart and mind, just as Jesus prayed that we would be one (John 17:21).
 Their actions are consistent with Jesus’s prayer.
-Jesus prayed it, and the early church does it; I hope unity describes every one and every church.
+Jesus prayed it, and the early church does it; I hope unity describes every one and every congregation.

-Community Minded: In the Acts 4 church, no one claims their possessions as their own.
+In the Acts 4 church, no one claims their possessions as their own.
 It isn’t my things and your things; it is our things.
 They have a group mentality and act in the community’s best interest.
-While we might do well to hold our possessions loosely, notice that this isn’t a command; they just do it out of love.
+While we might do well to hold our possessions loosely, notice that this isn’t a command.
+They just do it out of love.

 Last, the Acts 4 church shares everything they have.
 Not some things, not half, but all.
 This would be a hard thing for many in our first-world churches to do today but not so much in third-world congregations.